kbab6aoo/resume/readme.md

 ### DevOps Engineer / Cloud Engineer / Microsoft Windows Systems Administrator
 I am passionate about technology and Cloud Services.
 I enjoy a hands-on approach to technology.
 My background has allowed me to build a strong technical skill-set allowing me to devise creative solutions for various clients.
 I have a proven ability to deliver to demanding time scales, as well as working closely with clients to realize their aspirations.

-A results-orientated DevOps Engineer with several years of experience in the delivery of scalable "cloud" enterprise projects and high performance solutions that are focussed around "SaaS", "PaaS", and "IaaS", I am customer focused with a proven track record in meeting Service Level Agreements (SLA's) and Key Performance Indicators (KPI's)
+A results-orientated DevOps Engineer with several years of experience in the delivery of scalable "cloud" enterprise projects and high performance solutions that are focused around "SaaS", "PaaS", and "IaaS", I am customer focused with a proven track record in meeting Service Level Agreements (SLA's) and Key Performance Indicators (KPI's)

-I have spent the last 20 years working in IT with the last 5 years focussing on technologies I feel very passionate about including Cloud and Agile Delivery.
-Along the way, I have gained experience in many other areas, including virtualization and Open Source, networking and scalable architectures.
+I have spent the last 20 years working in IT with the last 5 years focusing on technologies I feel very passionate about including Cloud and Agile Delivery.
+Along the way, I have gained experience in many other areas, including Virtual and Open Source, networking and scalable architectures.

 ## KEY SKILLS
 | CLOUD | STACKS | WEB | CONFIGURATION  | OPERATING SYTEMS